syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies to display the file details of files while selected for uploading can be done when showFileDetails set to true.
+Specifies the file details to be displayed when selected for uploading.
+This can be done when showFileDetails is set to true.